-Testing newborns for high levels of MMA may help diagnose methylmalonic acidemia, a rare metabolic disorder that occurs in about 1 in 50,000 to 100,000 people.
+Testing newborns for high levels of MMA may help diagnose methylmalonic acidemia, a rare metabolic disorder that occurs in about 1 in 25,000 to 100,000 people.
 Screening for this disorder is part of mandatory programs in all 50 states in the U.S. Babies with this disease are unable to convert methylmalonyl CoA to succinyl CoA.
-They appear normal at birth, but as they consume protein, they begin to show symptoms such as seizures, failure to thrive, mental retardation, strokes, and severe metabolic acidosis.
+They appear normal at birth, but as they consume protein, they begin to show symptoms such as excessive tiredness, vomiting, dehydration, weak muscle tone, seizures, mental retardation, strokes, and severe metabolic acidosis.
 For more, see the newborn screening article.

 How is the sample collected for testing?

 A blood sample is obtained by inserting a needle into a vein in the arm.
 For newborns, blood may be collected from a heelstick.
 A single random urine sample may be collected (the second morning sample is preferred) or a 24-hour collection of urine may be requested.